Close Knit Washcloths

 The only challenging step of this project is choosing a color!
 With the help of several friends, we knit these washcloths in all forty-three colors of our newest yarn: Cotton Pure.
 Soft and gentle, simple and natural, Cotton Pure is just what you want a washcloth to be.

-You may not be up for knitting all forty-three colors, but our Cotton Pure 3-Skein Bundles are just the ticket for knitting nine washcloths in three pretty colors.
+You may not be up for knitting all forty-three colors, but a trio of Cotton Pure is just the ticket for knitting nine washcloths in pretty colors.
 The perfect summertime knit, keep your stack of Close Knit Washcloths close by or gift them to your closest friends! -Laura

 28 stitches = 4 inches in stitch pattern